w3c/webappsec-permissions-policy/document-policy-explainer.md

 <iframe policy="no-same-origin"> (This is a frame with an opaque origin, but no other sandboxing)
 ```

-None of these result in a `Sec-Required-Feature-Policy` header, as all of the
+None of these result in a `Sec-Required-Document-Policy` header, as all of the
 existing sandbox features are safelisted.

 However, new features are not safelisted, and so would result in a header if any